openstack-archive/murano/doc/source/specification/murano-repository.rst

 **Response 403**

-*  In attempt to get non-public package by user whose tenant is not an owner of this package.
+*  In attempt to get a non-public package by a user whose tenant is not an owner of this package.

 **Response 404**

-*  In case specified package id doesn't exist.
+*  In case the specified package id doesn't exist.

-Update a Package
+Update a package
 ================

 `/v1/catalog/packages/{id} [PATCH]`